CHCAA-EDUX/NLP-AU/syllabus/readme.md

 Other suggested readings might be given in lectures related to more specific topics - these will not be compulsory, only for those who wish to explore a specific topic in more detail.
 However, the following assigned readings will be referred to during lectures, so make sure to read them!

+* Bender, E.M., Gebru, T., McMillan-Major, A., Schmitchell, S. (2021).
+"On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜".
+In Proceedings of FAccT 2021, pp.610-623.
 * Brown, T.B., et al. (2020).
 "Language Models are Few-shot Learners", [arXiv:2005.14165](https://arxiv.org/abs/2005.14165) [cs.CL]
 * Center for Research on Foundation Models (CRFM) (2019).
 "On the Opportunities and Risks of Foundation Models", [arXiv:2108.07258](https://arxiv.org/abs/2108.07258) [cs.LG]
 * Ettinger, A. (2020).
 "What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models", _Transactions of the Association for Computational Linguistics_, 8, 34–48.